ckdevrel/RecyclerViewTemplate/README.md

 You're most welcome.
 Though I have manually tasted most of the scenarios there might be some cases I would have missed out.
 Please let us know and pull request are really appreciable.

+> Any type of RecyclerView in mind?
+You can always drop a mail!.

 Credits and References?
 -----------------------